 Home to Vacation Home

-Set-up the ambience with some lighting and good holiday music.
+Set up the ambience with some lighting and good holiday music.
 Open the windows and let the breeze and sunlight come in.
-Try having the dinner in the balcony, if you can.
+Try having dinner on the balcony, if you can.

 Read a book, pick up a small project, have a movie marathon, or just go on a detox regime.
 For a detox regime, we can have green vegetable juices and do some yoga.
 With the current heatwave, we can also convert our bathrooms into our personal saunas, by closing all the doors and windows and switching off the exhaust.
 We will have definitely lost a lot of toxins by the time we step out.
 You can also convert the bathroom into a spa with just some essential oils and a warm bath.
 We can also choose to be in our robes for the entire day, whatever we fancy.